LostInBrittany/wasm-codelab/step-03/README.md

-#  JFokus 2020 WebAssembly Codelab - Step 03 - Hello WebAssembly
+#  DevFest Paris 2020 WebAssembly Codelab - Step 03 - Hello WebAssembly

 In this step we are going to add the first demo, *Hello WebAssembly*, our version of the Hello World.